Mihai-Iusztin/investment-portofolio/README.md

 - [x] add charts for Domain and profitability with Apache ECharts
 - [x] connect to DB

-Current app can connect with external [investment-portofolio-api](https://github.com/Mihai-Iusztin/investment-portofolio-api) to store data in json.
+Current app can connect with external [investment-portofolio-api](https://github.com/Mihai-Iusztin/investment-portofolio-api) to store data in DB .

 ## Steps